CodeTriangle/fslc-presentations/ssh/slides.md

 ```

 To remove keys, do the following:
 ```bash
 ssh-add -D # removes all keys with default names ssh-add -d ~/.ssh/id_xxxxx.pub # removes specific key
 ```

+You can also use your local keys
+that are loaded into your agent
+on the remote host using `ssh -A`.
+This is useful if you need
+to tunnel SSH through SSH
+or download private git repositories
+to the server.

 ---
 # SSH agent